Florida’s Implied Consent Warning

 After an arrest for DUI and refused testing in Tampa, FL, contact an experienced criminal defense attorney at the Sammis Law Firm to determine how Florida’s Implied Consent laws might impact your case.

-Suppose the arresting officer didn’t read the implied consent warning or gave you affirmative misadvice.
-In that case, the court might suppress or exclude any mention of the “alleged refusal” or even dismiss the charges because of a due process violation.
+If the arresting officer didn’t read the implied consent warning or gave you affirmative misadvice, the court might suppress or exclude any mention of the “alleged refusal” or even dismiss the charges because of a due process violation.

 Visit our main office in downtown Tampa, FL, in Hillsborough County.
 We also have offices in Clearwater and New Port Richey, FL.
 We also represent clients in all surrounding counties, including Hernando County, Pasco County, Pinellas County, and Polk County, FL.